 The Mississippi River in southern Minnesota offers some of the best bass fishing opportunities anywhere.
 For largemouth bass, seek out the river’s backwater areas, where you’ll also see wildlife of all sorts.
 Smallmouth bass wait in the waters around the numerous islands and below wing dams.
 The Mississippi River’s 144 miles from Hastings to the Iowa border can be a bass fisherman’s utopia.

 The Minneapolis-St. Paul area is home to some of the best bass fishing in Minnesota.
 Area lakes, as well as the Mississippi River, are highly developed and used heavily by both anglers and recreational boaters.
-They continue to produce high-quality creels for all anglers, especially bass fishermen.
+Still, they continue to produce good numbers of high-quality fish for all anglers, especially bass anglers.

-Lake Minnetonka has been voted one of Bassmaster’s top bass lakes in the United States for many years.
-Its 14,528 acres host more bass tournaments than any other Minnesota lake.
-It has deep gravel reefs, rocky points, shallow stained water and weedy bays that hold 5- and 6-pound bass in 18 inches of water.
+In 2019, Bassmaster named Lake Minnetonka the 8th best bass lake in the Central region of the U.S. Its 14,528 acres host more bass tournaments than any other Minnesota lake.
+Large 5 and 6 pound bass thrive in its deep gravel reefs, rocky points, shallow stained waters and weedy bays.

-The Mississippi River offers a unique fishing experience in the metro area, and canoe and boat rentals at dozens of urban lakes make it possible for visitors without a boat to enjoy a day of fishing.
+The Mississippi River offers a unique fishing experience in the Minneapolis-St. Paul area, and canoe and boat rentals at dozens of urban lakes make it possible for visitors without a boat to enjoy a day of fishing.